On the Day of the TExMaT Test

 A test administrator is authorized to dismiss you from a test session and/or your scores may be withheld and ultimately canceled for any actions that violate the policies and procedures set forth herein and/or communicated at the test center including, without limitation, the following:

-- attempting to take the test for someone else or having someone else take the test for you
+- attempting to take the test, or taking the test, for someone else or having someone else take the test for you, or attempting to take the test for you

 - failing to provide acceptable identification, including refusal to allow a photograph and/or fingerprint to be taken

-- having a cell phone, smartphone (e.g., Blackberry, iPhone), PDA or any other electronic, listening, recording or photographic device in the test center.
-If you are found to be in possession of any of these devices before, during or after the test administration, your device may be inspected and/or confiscated and you will be dismissed from the test.
+- having any type of phone, tablet, PDA, watch or any other electronic, listening, recording, scanning or photographic device in the test center.
+If you are seen using, or found to be in possession of, any of these devices before, during or after the test administration, your device may be inspected and/or confiscated and you will be dis-missed from the test.
 Your test fees will be forfeited and your scores will be canceled, even if dismissal is not enforced on the day of the test.
-Test administrators are not permitted to collect and hold cell phones or any other devices.

-- using any aids in connection with the test, including, without limitation, mechanical pencils, mechanical erasers, pens, pagers, beepers, calculators (except on tests where a calculator is permitted), watch calculators, books, pamphlets, notes, unauthorized scratch paper, rulers, high-lighter pens, stereos or radios with headphones, watch alarms (including those with flashing lights or alarm sounds), stop watches, dictionaries, translators, compasses, protractors and any handheld electronic or photographic devices
+- using any aids in connection with the test, including, without limitation, calculators (except on tests where a calculator is permitted or when approved as a testing accommodation), all watches, books, pamphlets, notes, unauthorized scratch paper, rulers, pens, highlighter pens, scan pens or devices, stereos or radios with headphones, dictionaries, translators, compasses, protractors and any handheld electronic, listening, recording, scanning or photographic devices

 - creating a disturbance (Disruptive behavior in any form will not be tolerated.
 The test administrator has sole discretion in determining what constitutes disruptive behavior.)